rsmmr/install-clang/README.md

 * On macOS, we now set clang's DEFAULT_SYSROOT to the current macOS SDK.

-* We apply a custom clang-format patch that adds a `SpacesAroundConditions` option.

-* We backport clang-format's new option `SpaceAfterLogicalNot` from git.
+* We backport clang-format's new options `SpaceAfterLogicalNot` and `SpacesInConditionalStatement` from git.

 * We build, and link against, static libraries by default (just as LLVM does), except on macOS.
 Option -S switches back to shared